flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 As this <a href="https://www.businessinsider.com/computers-beating-humans-at-advanced-chess-2013-11">business insider</a> link posits, do all tasks have the same fate?
 Will we eventually get to the point where humans are completely unnecessary for all tasks?

 I've seen many opinion posts arguing one way or another.
 It is probably true that for many tasks, AI will eventually be good enough to not require humans.
-But below I'll present a simple, well-defined problem, where human + AI will always outperform a lone AI.
+But below I'll present a simple, well-defined task where human + AI will always outperform a lone AI.

-This is not a real-world problem.
+This is not a real-world relevant task.
 But asking yourself _why_ a normal human is always able to add value in this problem is worth pondering.

 ---
 # The Busy-Beaver game